CS171/Homework_instructions/week-02/hw/HW2.md

   - What questions does it answer?
   - What is the data? be specific, including data types (N,O,Q).
   - For each data type, how is it visually encoded?
-  - Do you like this visualization?
+  - Do you consider this to be a 'good' visualization?
 Why or why not?

 ***Add this information to your two-column layout.*** *In the left column the screenshot and in the right column the answers to the questions above*